 The mission of the Hugh and Hazel Darling Library is to "serve the information and research needs of the Hope International University community by providing access to information resources and developing information literacy for lifelong learning."
 A wide range of books, eBooks, databases, journals, articles, and research tools can be accessed at http://library.hiu.edu.

-If additional assistance is needed, you may contact a librarian directly by email at darlinglibrary@hiu.edu, by clicking "Chat with a Librarian" on the library homepage, or by calling (714) 879-3901, ext.1234.
+If additional assistance is needed, there are three ways to get help: using the "Chat with a Librarian" feature on the library website, via email DarlingLibrary@hiu.edu, or by calling (714) 879-3901, ext.
+1234.